istrate/cp4d/OpenShift-useful-commands.md

 | oc get clusteroperators | List cluster operators and versions
 | oc describe clusterversion | Display more detailed information about cluster version

 # Debug

 | Command | Description |
 | ---- | ---- |
-| oc debug -t deployment/mysql | Creates ephemeral container similar to specified
+| oc debug -t deployment/mysql | Creates ephemeral container similar to the specified
 | oc debug -t deployment/mysql --image registry.access.redhat.com/ubi8/ubi:8.0 | The same but using a different image
 | oc debug -t deployment/mysql --as-root | Run as root, only if the policy allows it